iluvjava/Maths/Notebook 2.0 obsidian/AMATH 584 Numerical Linear Algebra/Matrix Theory/Norm, for Beginners.md

 ---
 ### **Matrix Induced 2-Norm (Spectral Norm)**

-**Notes**: This is very different from the Frobenius Norm of matrices because this is a norm induced by vector 2-norm.
+**Notes**: This is very different from the Frobenius norm of a matrix.

 Here let's derive it.
 By the definition of vector induced matrix norm: